 |Progresses by showing their own talent||Progresses by undermining and holding others down|

 |Does not often speak badly of others.
 Any criticism they do have is balanced and fair||Constantly speaking negatively about others.
 Painting biased and incomplete pictures of workers to higher management|

 |General pattern - Positivity follows them||General pattern - Negativity, drama & politics follows them|

 Understanding the Psychopathic Personality

-The crucial factor in properly dealing with and responsing to a workplace psychopath is to simply realize that they are completely uncurable and unchangeable.
+The crucial factor in properly dealing with and responding to a workplace psychopath is to simply realize that they are completely incurable and unchangeable.
 There is no prospect of the psychopath changing their behaviour.
 See our articles Can Psychopaths be Cured and also Why Therapy Doesn’t Work on Psychopaths.

-Once we realize this fact, alongside the fact they have no consience, empathy, remorse or guilt, then the appropriate response often becomes clear.
+Once we realize this fact, alongside the fact they have no conscience, empathy, remorse or guilt, then the appropriate response often becomes clear.

 These are not good people to be around and therefore the best response is usually to get away from them as quickly as possible.
 This means seeking out a new job or a transfer to a new department as soon as possible.

 This tends to be the standard advice for dealing with psychopaths in any walk of life.
 Some people may decide to go up against them and confront them, but this is generally not advised unless the person is very strong and self aware psychologically.
 Psychopaths are ruthless characters and will go to any lengths to undermine and win against someone who decides to oppose them.

 In a workplace context, this means they will backstab, scheme, manipulate, lie, charm and otherwise do whatever it takes to undermine, isolate, set up and destroy anyone who opposes them.
 They can tug on the heartstrings of anyone and are very adept at turning opinion against someone.